jesusrmx/lazgitgui/readme.md

     Windows:    %LOCALAPPDATA%\appdata\lazgitgui\config\lazgitgui.cfg
     Linux/mac:  $HOME/.config/lazgitgui\lazgitgui.cfg

+for example (this works under linux):

+    [lazgitgui.cfg]
+    git=/usr/bin/git

 **How to use.**

 LazGitGui requires a path passed as the last parameter in the command line, it can be a directory or a file residing within the working area of the repository.
+Some suggestions for invoking LazGitGUI:

 From Lazarus, an external tool can be configured with the following properties:

+(linux + windows)

     Title: LazGitGui
     Program Filename: PATH/TO/LazGitGui executable
     Parameters: --logfile=PATH/TO/LazGitGui/ide.log $EdFile()
     Shortcut: CTRL+ALT+G

+(macos)

+    Title: LazGitGui
+    Program Filename:
+    Parameters: --logfile=PATH/TO/LazGitGui/ide.log $EdFile()
+    Shortcut: